-For the years ended December 31, 2022 and 2021, depreciation recorded for fleet inventory was \$87,586 and \$95,544.
-The Company determined that testing of obsolescence was required for inventory due to the quality of certain purchased components from Cenntro's lithium-ion line ("NCM").
+On June 30, 2022, we determined that testing of obsolescence was required for inventory due to the quality of certain purchased components from Cenntro's lithium-ion ("NCM") line.
 17 vehicles tested in the second quarter of 2022 were determined to have 49 unique failures.
-An inspection of the remaining NCM units discovered a 100% failure rate.
-As a result, all inventory associated with Cenntro's NCM line was written off to cost of goods sold for \$1,317,289.
-The Club Car Discount during the years ended December 31, 2022 required a \$413,561 net realizable value adjustment, necessitating the value of inventory to be written down, spare inventory for the 411x was written off, net with the inventory reserve of \$124,375.
+An inspection of the remaining NCM units revealed a 100% failure rate.
+As a result, all inventory associated with Cenntro's NCM line was written off for \$1,317,289 to cost of goods sold.
+As of December 31, 2022, there was no longer a balance.
+The remainder of the balance was expensed through cost of goods sold for \$621,097.
+During the year ended December 31, 2022, a \$413,561 net realizable value adjustment was recorded due to the Club Car Discount (as defined below), spare inventory for the 411x was written off, net with the inventory reserve of \$124,375, and \$2,476,322 was expensed for impairment of inventory.

-NOTE 7.
+NOTE 6.
 PREPAID EXPENSES AND OTHER CURRENT ASSETS